leechee/Iris-Flower-Classification-Tutorial/README.md

 Note: sklearn was **not** used to create the model or for supervised learning.
 For more details on how I used libraries, visit the Jupyter Notebook tutorial I made [here.](iris_classification.ipynb)

 ### Data Input
-To input data from the Iris data set, use the pandas library:
+To input data from the Iris data set, make sure to replace ... with your correct file path.
+Use the pandas library:
 ```
-data = pd.read_csv('IRIS.csv')
+data = pd.read_csv('...\IRIS.csv')
 ```

 ### Data Visualization